com-480-data-visualization/project-2023-unsdg_viz/README.md

 The repository structure is listed below: <br />
 ```
-├───data                  All the data used for preprocessing <br />
+├───data                  All the data used for preprocessing
-├───figures               !!!!TODO: Code of all individual figures --> Should we delete?<br />
+├───figures               !!!!TODO: Code of all individual figures --> Should we delete?
-├───milestone 1           Python script for exploratative data analysis and preprocessing <br />
+├───milestone 1           Python script for exploratative data analysis and preprocessing
-    ├───data generated    Generated pickle files from Python script (EDA and preprocessing)<br />
+    ├───data generated    Generated pickle files from Python script (EDA and preprocessing)
-    └───plots             Plots from exploratative data analysis<br />
+    └───plots             Plots from exploratative data analysis
 ├───milestone 2           !!!
-TODO: cleanup<br />
+TODO: cleanup
-└───website               Index html, all Javascript and CSS files  <br />
+└───website               Index html, all Javascript and CSS files
     ├───img              TODO: to move to resources??
-Images used for hero image <br />
+Images used for hero image
-    └───resources        Data used for plots<br />
+    └───resources        Data used for plots
 ```

 The visualizations were made with [D3.js](https://d3js.org/).
 The details about the technical implementations is described in the processbook.